windweller/Tinker/README.md

 ## Processing Design

 Because we seek to optimize performance (and leverage memory use) to the maximum, we use scheduling as our processing concept.
+All the processing has been handled by module `Scheduler`.
+We generate default scheduler for each `DataContainer`, and you can always configure your own `Scheduler` and pass it into `DataContainer` class.

-By `import utils.Global.Implicits.scheduler`, you get our default scheduler, that uses `Parallel` and `FileBuffer` module by default, and assumes a 4-core processor (4 workers running concurrently).
+Our default scheduler uses `Parallel` and `FileBuffer` module by default, and assumes a 4-core processor (4 workers running concurrently).

 All task-related operational modules such as `Parser` requires an implicit scheduler.
 You can import the global default, or use your own one, and make it implicit such as: